ZKarko/hello-world/README.md

 In all seriousness, I always try my best to make the outcome satisfying, not only for me, but for everyone who will be working with me.
-I care about the details and try to make my knowledge usefull, and to highlight my point <mark>I am diligent and committed to delivering results</mark> .
+I care about the details and try to make my knowledge usefull, and to highlight my point ==I am diligent and committed to delivering results== .

 ---
 **Thank you very much for your attention :star: I hope I didn't put you to sleep**